redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 It is true that a WebAssembly program has no access to the memory space outside its own sand-boxed environment; however, to conclude that this then makes a WebAssembly program truly memory-safe is to misunderstand the nature of memory safety.
 True memory safety must provide the following three guarantees:

 * **Spatial Safety:** Out-of-bounds read/write access is prevented
-* **Temporal Safety:** Memory designated as "free" cannot be used for exploitative purposes
+* **Temporal Safety:** Once freed, memory cannot be surreptitiously used for exploitative purposes
 * **Pointer Integrity:** A memory address cannot be fabricated from a non-address value

-Within its own memory space however, a WebAssembly program is still vulnerable to the same types of memory issues as other programs.
+These guarantees are all met when looking a at WebAssembly from the outside, but within its own memory space however, a WebAssembly program is still vulnerable to the same types of memory issues as other programs.
 Simple corruption or even explicitly malicious behaviour is still possible because a WebAssembly program can still:

-* Read or write values that are outside the bounds of its own data structures
+* Read or write values that are within the bounds of its own linear memory, but outside the bounds of its own data structures
-* Use areas of linear memory that are otherwise thought to be unused
+* Not keep an accurate track of which areas of linear memory are or are not in use
-* Construct memory addresses from from any available data
+* Construct memory addresses from data that is not intended to represent an address

-This means that sensitive data stored within a WebAssembly program's memory space could still be corrupted or even leaked &mdash; hence the naïvety of the above assertion.[^1]
+This means that sensitive data stored within WebAssembly linear memory could still be corrupted or even leaked &mdash; hence the naïvety of the above assertion.[^1]

 ### Basic Principles of Memory Allocation